 These three easy hair styles for the holidays will have you looking your best all season long!

-I love a good blow out and every time I get one I watch the stylist to pick up new tricks.
-It’s actually really easy to do one at home, so skip the blow dry bar and follow my tips instead.
+I love a good blow out, and every time I get one I watch the stylist closely to pick up new tricks.
+It’s actually really easy to do one at home once you’ve practiced a few times.
+So skip the blow dry bar and follow my tips instead!

-To protect your hair, begin with hair that is at least 50% dry.
+- Start with hair that is at least 50% dry.
+Blow drying wet hair puts too much strain on it.
 I usually put on my makeup and eat breakfast before starting, so my hair is not completely wet.

-My hair has a fine texture and holds a style really well, so I don’t use any product prior to drying.
-If you hair is thicker or needs help to hold a style, apply some mousse (great for extra body) or heat protectant before beginning.
+- Add product.
+My hair has a fine texture and holds a style really well, so I usually just use a hair oil on the ends.
+If you hair is thicker or needs help to hold a style, apply some mousse (which is also great for extra body) and a heat protectant before beginning.

-Next, you’ll section your hair.
+- Section your hair.
+It will take less time to dry your hair if you section it first.
 For my long hair, I create three sections: one below my ears; a middle section between my ears and temples; and one on the top.
-Use clips to separate the hair.
-If your hair is really thick, you can create additional sections, and if your hair is short, you may only need two sections.
+Use jaw clips to hold the hair.
+For thick hair, you can create additional sections, while for short hair, you may only need two sections.

 These tips will give you the best blow out:

-- Blow dry your roots first, always positioning the concentrator close to your round brush.
+- Blow dry your roots first, positioning the concentrator close to your round brush.

 - Wrap your hair around the brush to create tension and help straighten your hair.
 Pull the brush through your hair as it dries, always keeping the concentrator close to the brush.